-We are pleased to confirm our understanding of the services we are to provide for the Bassett Creek Watershed Management Commission (the Commission) for the year ended January 31, 2020.
-We will audit the financial statements of the governmental activities, each major fund, and the budgetary comparison for the General Fund, including the related notes to the financial statements, which collectively comprise the basic financial statements of the Commission as of and for the year ended January 31, 2020.
-Accounting standards generally accepted in the United States of America provide for certain required supplementary information (RSI), such as Management's Discussion and Analysis (MD&A), to supplement the Commission's basic financial statements.
+We will audit the financial statements of the governmental activities, each major fund, and the disclosures, which collectively comprise the basic financial statements of the Commission as of and for the year ended January 31, 2022.
+Accounting standards generally accepted in the United States of America (GAAP) provide for certain required supplementary information (RSI), such as management's discussion and analysis (MD&A), to supplement the Commission's basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board (GASB) who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-As part of our engagement, we will apply certain limited procedures to the Commission's RSI in accordance with auditing standards generally accepted in the United States of America.
+As part of our engagement, we will apply certain limited procedures to the Commission's RSI in accordance with auditing standards generally accepted in the United States of America (GAAS).
 These limited procedures will consist of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
-The MD&A is required by accounting principles generally accepted in the United States of America and, if the Commission elects to prepare an MD&A, it will be subjected to certain limited procedures, but will not be audited.